-For more example usages, see the examples page.
+For more solutions, see the solutions list.

 If you need legal advice or specific language for yourself or your company, don’t copy this example blindly.
 Hire a lawyer.
 A good one will ask you good questions, to understand your situation.
 Depending on your answers, they may decide this example meets your needs.

 This policy is intended to enable our technical, business, and legal decision makers to leverage open source software while protecting our intellectual property assets and mitigating risk.

 Choose the right software for the job.

 We use open source software when it is the best tool, taking into account open source and proprietary alternatives, cost, quality and ease of support.